ozibook/Target_Audience_Analysis/README.md

 ```
 # FAQs❓
  * Which environment to choose?
-   - It is recommended to use Jupyter NOtebook.
+   - It is recommended to use Jupyter Notebook.

 # Author & Contributions
 - Avinaba Ghosh